 In this room you are going to witness the spectacular migratory birds of passage that happen in Cabañeros Park around March 21st.
 This date marks the Vernal Equinox and consequently the change of season leaving behind the cold winter.
 At this time of the year is when the Park’s skies are filled with thousands of birds that set out for different routes depending on where their breeding grounds and wintering areas are.
 Summer nesting birds coming from sub-Saharan Africa, overwintering birds returning now to Northern Europe and birds of passage to other destination areas will meet in Cabañeros Park during the next weeks.
 During these days the shouting of these large flocks of birds will be heard in every Cabañeros Park’s corner.

 Let’s see now in detail which these birds are.
-Look at the left panel.
+Listen to the audioguide and look at the left panel.
 First, you’ll be able to see a group of overwintering birds and their migratory routes on a map.

 These species, such as the Crane, the Lapwing, the Golden Plover, the Hedge Sparrow and the Thrush, have just spent the winter in Cabañeros Park, avoiding the cold of their places of birth in Central and Northern Europe.
 From this moment on they’ll begin their journey back to those areas in order to breed.
 In the fall, when their new chicks are already able to fly by themselves, they’ll come back together to the park.
 Get closer to the panel and discover which the most representative overwintering birds are and which main routes they take.
 In this same panel, a little bit further, we find the birds of passage in the park and a map that also explain their routes.